dersuchendee/complete-metaphor-identification/README.md

 # Mind's Loom: Complete Metaphor Identification with LLMs

-This repository houses the code and data for our research on automatic conceptual metaphor identification using Large Language Models (LLMs) and a custom Knowledge Graph.
+This repository houses the code and data for our research on automatic conceptual metaphor identification using Large Language Models and a custom Knowledge Graph.
 Our work is detailed in the article submitted for publication, where we explore innovative methods for metaphor detection and analysis in textual data.

 ## Overview